-Admission to this Honors Specialization module occurs in Year 3 and requires admission to Year 3 of the Bachelor of Medical Sciences (BMSc) Program.
-Students will usually complete MEDICAL SCIENCES FIRST ENTRY (Medical Sciences 1 and 2) prior to admission to the Honors Specialization module.
-Enrolment in this Honors Specialization module is limited and meeting the minimum requirements does not guarantee admission.
+Admission to this Honours Specialization module occurs in Year 3 and requires admission to Year 3 of the Bachelor of Medical Sciences (BMSc) Program.
+Students will usually complete MEDICAL SCIENCES FIRST ENTRY (Medical Sciences 1 and 2) prior to admission to the Honours Specialization module.
+Enrolment in this Honours Specialization module is limited and meeting the minimum requirements does not guarantee admission.
 See ADMISSION TO THE BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM and MODULES OFFERED IN THE BMSc PROGRAM for more information.

 The 1000-level half courses listed below must each be completed with a mark of at least 60%:

 1.0 course: Biology 1001A* and Biology 1002B*.

 0.5 course from: Applied Mathematics 1201A/B, Calculus 1301A/B, Calculus 1501A/B, Mathematics 1600A/B.